godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-dev-6.md

 author: Thaddeus Crews
 image: /storage/blog/covers/dev-snapshot-godot-4-4-dev-6.webp
 image_caption_title: "Malware"
-image_caption_description: "A game by OddGames"
+image_caption_description: "A game by Odd Games"
-date: 2024-12-04 12:00:00
+date: 2024-12-05 17:00:00
 ---

 Safety goggles on, people!
 Features and Quality-of-Life are being integrated at blinding speeds; precautions must be taken to view them head-on.
-Once secure, we can dive into what's shaping up to be our final development snapshot before 4.4-beta builds roll out!
+Once secure, we can dive into what's shaping up to be one of the final development snapshots before 4.4-beta builds roll out!

-Many of the changes in this release are bug fixes that will be backported to Godot 4.3 and released in 4.3.1!
-So please test this release well so we can be confident with the changes and release 4.3.1 with them as soon as possible.

 Keep in mind that while we try to make sure each dev snapshot is stable enough for general testing, this is by definition a pre-release piece of software.
 Be sure to make frequent backups, or use a version control system such as